mehimself/mehimself/README.md

 a) use current LLMs to integrate annotated knowledge graphs already today for specific use cases.
 b) optimize reasoning in runs with today's LLMs

 Short of training such model with gigantic compute demands at home, we can contruct it as analog in a graph database fx. with neo4j and naturally integrate it as a RAG extension to any domain-driven LLM-based app.
+As a matter of fact, the requirement of online models with intelligible reasoning paths would be well supported by classically scaling hardware.

 ## Initial Experience
 I have conducted a series of experiments with MCP tooling to explore viable integration strategies across data types, and text document structures.
 I have written knowledge integrators for formal reference- and verbose texts, user-defined indexes for typed data, and custom digestion engines for highly structured data in streamed event architectures.